Quick Page Links

-A Power Pumping boot camp involves a weekend of power pumping at each and every pumping session.
-This is done only during the day, usually 4 times per day.
-It is not necessary to wake at night for this; your sleep is important too.
+A Power Pumping boot camp involves a weekend of power pumping at every pumping session.
+This is done only during the day, usually four times per day.
+It is not necessary to wake up at night; sleep is essential too.
 Pump immediately after a breastfeeding session.

 Other recommended reads:

 A Few Power Pumping Tips

 - Instead of keeping an eye on the clock, pump while listening to music.
 Pump for four songs, rest for two songs, pump for two songs, rest for two songs, pump for two songs, and finish.
 This should make pumping less stressful.
 The timing does not have to be exact and is only a guideline.

 - There will be times when you can only pump 5 minutes at a time, and this is also okay.
 Any extra milk removed from the breast will help increase the supply.

 - Ensure you are physically comfortable while pumping with pillows and blankets.
 Keep a few snacks and water handy.